Jampui Hills: Geography

-The Jampui Hills stretch from North to South and are bordering the state Mizoram in the east.
-930 m high Betalongchhip, also known as Betlingchhip, Balinchhip and Thaidawr, is the highest point in Tripura.
+The Jampui Hills stretch from north to south and border the state Mizoram in the east.
+930 m high Thaidawr Tlang, located on the southern part of Jampui Hills, is the highest point in Tripura.

-There are 10 small villages in Jampui hills and most of the inhabitants are the Mizo community.
+There are 10 small villages in Jampui Hills and most of the inhabitants are the Mizo community.
 The villages are (from North to South) Vaisam, Hmawngchuan, Hmunpui, Tlaksih, Vanghmun, Behliangchhip, Bangla Zion, Tlangsang, Sabual and Phuldungsei.
 Vanghmun is the headquarters of Jampui R.D Block and there is a police station too.
 Besides these, Punjab National Bank and Tripura Gramin Bank have their branches functioning at Vanghmun.
 The whole of Jampui hills falls within Kanchanpur sub-division under North Tripura district with its headquarters located at Dharmanagar.
 There is a black topped road to Jampui Hills which is being developed to make it an interstate highway connecting with Mizoram.
-The nearest village, Hmunpui is 23 km (Approx) far from Kanchanpur, the Sub-Divisional Headquarters.
+The nearest village, Hmunpui, is approximately 23 km away from Kanchanpur, the Sub-Divisional Headquarters.

 The official languages in the area are Mizo, Kokborok, English and Bengali.
-Owing to the high priorities given to education, Jampui hill have produced many outstanding academicians, officers, etc. in the state and other places.
+Owing to the high priorities given to education, Jampui hill have produced many outstanding academics, officers, etc. in the state and other places.
 The first among the Mizo community (including Mizos from Mizoram, Manipur, Assam, Burma and Bangladesh) to passed an M.A. was Mr. Khawtinkhuma from Tlaksih Village of Jampui Hills.
-Many people of the Hills are absorbed in the Government service sectors.
+Many people in the Hills work in government service related sectors.
 The people of Jampui Hills are very hard working too.
 Despite geographical disadvantages, the people of Jampui Hills have succeeded in horticultural plantations like orange, betel-nut, ginger, coffee plantations, etc. on a large scale.
 These plantations are a major source of income for the farmers of Jampui.
 Orange plantation has been the major source of income for most of the families of Jampui but due to unscientific practices, the orange yield has declined considerably.
 However, fresh orange plantations are showing sign of success at Hmunpui, Vanghmun and Tlaksih villages.
 However, the southern areas of Jampui covering Sabual and Phuldungsei village are still yield maximum production of oranges even today.
 Despite many new concepts of livelihood, few families still practice the traditional jhum cultivation for their livelihood.
 Agricultural produce from these Jhum fields are sold in the local market and also outside the area.
 They are mostly organic in nature and highly prized for its taste and purity.